-Thailand has many times attempted to reform its education system through a top-down approach by overhauling the Ministry of Education and tweaking some laws and regulations.
-It was hoped that this would eventually improve the learning outcome in all schools.
+Thailand has been continuously attempting to reform its education system through a top-down approach by overhauling the Ministry of Education and tweaking some laws and regulations.
+It was speculated that this would eventually improve the learning outcome in all schools.

 Unfortunately, the attempts have not borne fruit as frequent political changes, such as reshuffles of the cabinet, make it difficult to support any long-term reforms.